National Freephone Careline

 - News & Campaigns

-Caring Employers partners with companies in a pledge to support this cohort – ensuring they feel supported and empowered in the workplace.
-At Family Carers Ireland, we want to keep carers working, so they avoid isolation and the dangers of falling off a financial cliff by having to give up work.
+Caring Employers is a one-of-a-kind programme of supports in Ireland, partnering with pioneering companies in a pledge to support this cohort – ensuring they feel supported and empowered in the workplace.
+At Family Carers Ireland, we want to keep family carers working, so they avoid isolation and the dangers of falling off a financial cliff by having to give up work.
 Life is about compromise, and the same can be said for work.
 It’s a two way street.

+It's very simple.
+This dual approach not only benefits your employees, but it also benefits you, the employer.
 Research demonstrates that family carers who have a job are generally happier, healthier and more secure financially than family carers who do not have outside employment.
-Over time, however, the cumulative effect of being a working carer places increasing stress on the employee.
+Over time however, the cumulative effect of being a "working carer" places increasing stress on the employee.
+In these instances, many family carers feel the only option is to give up work to care full time.
 So the business case for employers to support carers centres on the merits of retaining superior employees and avoiding the costs and disruption of recruiting replacements.

 There is evidence to show that the current impact of staff turnover, absenteeism and the stress caused by juggling work with caring responsibilities has a significant impact on business.
 A US study from 2006 estimated the cost to business of ‘eldercare-related work interruptions’ to be over $33.6 billion per year (0.24% of the entire US GDP that year).